-Advances in technology over the past decade have, for the first time, enabled the Council to give motorists choice in how they pay to park.
-'Pay and display' will still be an option; however the new machines installed between October 2016 and April

-2017 also allow motorists to pay just before leaving the car park and to use credit and debit cards, including contactless payment.
+The Council's existing 'pay and display' machines are nearing the end of their working life and this, allied with advances in technology over the past decade have, for the first time, enabled the Council to give motorists choice in how they pay to park.
+'Pay and display' will still be an option; however the new machines to be installed during October 2016 will also allow motorists to pay just before leaving the car park and to use credit and debit cards, including contactless.